 SEO is very alive and well.

-If you neglect your site, it will stagnate or may even decline.
+If you neglect your site as our client did, it will stagnate or may even decline.
 But results will surely follow when you address technical SEO issues, clean up indexing, and invest in content marketing.

 Here’s what you should take away from our analysis: